What is Leaky Gut - Dr. Michael Ruscio, DC

 Leaky gut, also called “intestinal permeability”, is a loosening of the tight junctions between the cells that line your small intestine.

-Leaky gut is a big deal because it can lead to a litany of chronic inflammatory conditions that cause pain, discomfort and disability.
-Leaky gut symptoms often include mystery symptoms such as brain fog and joint pain.
+Leaky gut is a big deal because it can lead to a litany of chronic inflammatory conditions that cause pain and discomfort.
+And while it’s more clear why leaky gut would play a role in digestive issues, leaky gut can also contribute to symptoms such as brain fog and joint pain.
+Knowing that it can have a profound impact on your overall health, it’s important to understand how it happens, so we can best understand how to treat it.

 • The cells of your small intestine normally maintain a barrier that allows only digested food molecules through.

-• When the tight junctions loosen, much larger molecules, such as undigested food particles and bacterial fragments enter your bloodstream.
+• When the tight junctions loosen, much larger molecules, such as undigested food particles and harmful microbes enter your bloodstream.

 • The immune system does not recognize these large particles and launches an immune response.

-• This overzealous immune response leads to inflammation in the gut and/or elsewhere in the body.
+• This overzealous immune response leads to body-wide inflammation.

 What Causes Leaky Gut?